Permutation-Aware Action Segmentation via Unsupervised Frame-to-Segment Alignment: Abstract

 \section{Abstract}

-This paper presents a novel transformer-based framework for unsupervised activity segmentation which leverages not only frame-level cues but also segment-level cues.
+This paper presents an unsupervised transformer-based framework for temporal activity segmentation which leverages not only frame-level cues but also segment-level cues.
 This is in contrast with previous methods which often rely on frame-level information only.
 Our approach begins with a frame-level prediction module which estimates framewise action classes via a transformer encoder.
 The frame-level prediction module is trained in an unsupervised manner via temporal optimal transport.
-To exploit segment-level information, we introduce a segment-level prediction module and a frame-to-segment alignment module.
+To exploit segment-level information, we utilize a segment-level prediction module and a frame-to-segment alignment module.
 The former includes a transformer decoder for estimating video transcripts, while the latter matches frame-level features with segment-level features, yielding permutation-aware segmentation results.
-Moreover, inspired by temporal optimal transport, we develop simple-yet-effective pseudo labels for unsupervised training of the above modules.
+Moreover, inspired by temporal optimal transport, we introduce simple-yet-effective pseudo labels for unsupervised training of the above modules.
 Our experiments on four public datasets, i.e., 50 Salads, YouTube Instructions, Breakfast, and Desktop Assembly show that our approach achieves comparable or better performance than previous methods in unsupervised activity segmentation.
+Our code and dataset are available on our research website: \url{https://retrocausal.ai/research/}.